Is It Bad to Sleep with Wet Hair? The Truth Behind 6 Hair Haka-Hakas

 Myth 4: Trim Your Hair Frequently to Make It Grow Faster

 To make your hair stay healthy as you grow it, use Sunsilk Strong & Long Shampoo regularly.
-It has biotin and aloe vera that nourish hair deeply, so it stays healthy through different styles.
+It has biotin and that nourish hair deeply, so it stays healthy through different styles.

 Myth 5: Hair Color Will Work Better on Dirty Hair

 You shouldn’t apply hair color on squeaky clean hair, but not for the reasons we think.
 When we don’t wash our hair, natural oils that build upon the scalp form a barrier that protects it from the chemicals in However, this doesn’t mean your hair should be dirty.
 On the contrary, your hair needs to be free of products such as gels, oils, and serums.
 These coat the hair and could interfere with the coloring process.
 Your best course of action?
 Wash your hair the night before

 Myth 6: Your Hair Becomes “Immune” to Your Shampoo

 The truth is, there are so many factors that contribute to hair health.
 So much so that you just can’t say your shampoo isn’t working because your hair “got used to it.”
 If it looks like your shampoo isn’t working anymore, it could be because your hair is different.
 If you colored your hair, changed your diet, or moved to a humid location, your hair’s needs may have changed.
 You then have to adjust accordingly.
 Experts recommend having at least three different shampoos in rotation to address your hair’s changing needs.